atlas-doc/doc/README.md

 Please add them to the header of each post request.

+> **Tip**: We've put together a Postman Collection that contains all of the requests you'll need to follow along with this guide; please download it
+ [here](../.gitbook/assets/Atlas UAT Test Shopping & Ticketing Services Only Postman Collection.zip)

 {% hint style="info" %}
-**Tip**: We've put together a Postman Collection that contains all of the requests you'll need to follow along with this guide; please download it
- [here](../.gitbook/assets/Atlas UAT Test Shopping & Ticketing Services Only Postman Collection.zip)
+Please right click on the above link and click "Open link in new window".
+The file will start downloading.
 {% endhint %}

 ## Issue a Ticket